 Introduction

 The review of literature describing anomalies of tracheobronchial anatomy estimates the prevalence of congenital malformations to be 1-12% among the population of patients undergoing diagnostic endoscopic procedures in intrathoracic airways.
-[1-2] With a broader availability and use of diagnostic imaging, most of the malformations (even not clinically relevant) are detected in childhood.
+[1,2] With a broader availability and use of diagnostic imaging, most of the malformations (even not clinically relevant) are detected in childhood.
+In this article, we present a case of a double-lumen trachea.
+This is an extremely rare finding and it has not been described in an adult before.
+Thus, it is crucial to share our experience in management of patient with aforementioned tracheal malformation detected in adulthood.

+Case report

 We present a case of 61-year –old female with an incidentally found congenital tracheal defect that has not been previously reported in humans.
 Mircolaryngoscopy performed because of patient's subglottic stenosis revealed a firm vertical tracheal septum forming double-lumen trachea.

-Case report

-The patient was admitted to the hospital with mild dyspnea and preliminary diagnosis of a tracheal subglottic stenosis (the narrowest part measuring 7,5mm).
-During microlaryngoscopy a firm, vertical symphysis (septum), forming a double-lumen trachea was found (Fig 1.).
+The patient was admitted to the hospital with mild dyspnea and preliminary diagnosis in laryngoscopy of a tracheal subglottic stenosis (the narrowest part measuring 7,5mm).
+During surgery in microlaryngoscopy, just under subglottic stenosis,a firm, vertical symphysis (septum), forming a double-lumen trachea was found (Fig 1.).
 The stiffness of the septum prevented the tracheoscope from passing through.
-Patient's history however, does not include previous difficulties with intubation (during nefrectomy, laparoscopy or hysteroscopy), an episode of tracheitis and pneumonia earlier that year.
-A CT scan perforemd after the endoscopic examination, revealed an airway branch with a 7mm diameter arising from the trachea at the level of thyroid gland and joining its lumen 20mm below (Fig 2).
+Patient's history however, does not include previous difficulties with intubation (during nefrectomy, laparoscopy or hysteroscopy).
+The patient suffered also from an episode of tracheitis and pneumonia earlier that year.
+A CR scan performed after the endoscopic examination, revealed an airway branch with a 7mm diameter arising from the trachea at the level of thyroid gland and joining its lumen 20mm below (Fig 2). “insert Fig 1 and 2.
+Here”

-As the patient's general condition after the dilatation surgery was stable, the patient was released and instructed to return for a follow-up in an outpatient setting.
-A bronchofiberoscopy and an observation for proliferative diseases and microinjuries is to be performed.
+As the patient's general condition after the mechanical balloon dilatation was stable, the patient was released and instructed to return for a follow-up in an outpatient setting.
+After 6 months a bronchofiberoscopy was performed showing good result of previous dilatation.
+The tracheal anomaly was still present and unchanged compared to previous examination.

 Fig 1.
 Double-lumen trachea visualized during laryngoscopy